NET-BYU/magic_mirror_demo/gesture_detection/README.md

 **time_before_sleep** - Default is 10 seconds.
 When a *Person No Longer Detected* event is triggered, a timer will be set to this value and begin to count down.
 If the timer reaches 0 before a *Person Detected* event happens, then the mirror will switch to a blank screen.

 ## Hardware Assembly
+Requirements:
+ * 1 Raspberry Pi (The same one running the Magic Mirror Display)
+ * 1 HC-SR04 Proximity Sensor
+ * 1 330 Ohm Resistor
+ * 1 470 Ohm Resistor
+ * Additional hardware requirements depend on which of 2 methods you choose, see "Method 1: Breadboard and jumpers" or "Method 2: The custom Raspberry Pi Hat".

 The default configurations of the hardware are:

 ProxSensor Vcc Pin ---- RasPi 5V (Can use Pin # 02)